MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 ---
 # Configure and use Roslyn analyzer rules

-.NET Compiler Platform ("Roslyn") analyzer rules, or *diagnostics*, have a default behavior that can be overwritten for your project.
-The behavior includes a severity and suppression state.
-You can do much of the customization of analyzer diagnostics from **Solution Explorer**.
+.NET Compiler Platform ("Roslyn") analyzer rules, or *diagnostics*, analyze your C# or Visual Basic code as you type.
+Each diagnostic has a default severity and suppression state that can be overwritten for your project.
+This article covers setting rule severity, using rule sets, and suppressing violations.

 ## Analyzers in Solution Explorer

+You can do much of the customization of analyzer diagnostics from **Solution Explorer**.
 If you [install analyzers](../code-quality/install-roslyn-analyzers.md) as a NuGet package, an **Analyzers** node appears under the **References** node in **Solution Explorer**.
 If you expand **Analyzers**, and then expand one of the analyzer assemblies, you see all the diagnostics in the assembly.

 ![Analyzers node in Solution Explorer](media/analyzers-expanded-in-solution-explorer.png)